splunk/public-o11y-docs/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrument-lambda-functions.rst

                .. code-tab:: shell Ruby

                   /opt/ruby-otel-handler

+                  .. note:: The Graviton2 ARM64 architecture is not supported for Ruby Lambda functions.

       * - (Optional) ``OTEL_SERVICE_NAME``
         - The name of your service.
 If you don't provide a value, the agent uses the name of your function as the service name.